GBratsos/brackets-zurb-foundation/README.md

 # Brackets Zurb Foundation #

-A [Brackets](http://brackets.io/) extension to add Zurb Foundation 5 basic page to your page.
+A [Brackets](http://brackets.io/) extension to add Zurb Foundation 5 basic template to your page.

 ## Installation ##
 1. Open the Brackets Extension Manager and search for "Zurb Foundation".